uniVocity/univocity-examples/README.md

 ## Queries, more functions, and variables ##

 uniVocity strives for convenience.
 We thought it would be convenient to use SQL to produce data from your entities.
 Your data store don't even need to be a database!
 In the following example, we tell uniVocity to enable database-like operations in the CSV entities.
-In this [example class](./src/test/java/com/univocity/examples/Tutorial002QueriesFunctionsAndVariables.java), we did that by configuring the data store width
+In the example class [Tutorial002QueriesFunctionsAndVariables](http://github.com/uniVocity/univocity-examples/tree/master/src/test/java/com/univocity/examples/Tutorial002QueriesFunctionsAndVariables.java), we did that by configuring the data store width
 `enableDatabaseOperationsIn("FD_GROUP", "FOOD_DES")` and providing the length of each field in entities *FD_GROUP* and *FOOD_DES*.

 When database operations are enabled for any entity, an in-memory database will be created automatically, and all data in these entities will be dumped